CoffeeWithDevs/CodeWithUs/README.md

   - Pull request means submitting your changes to the original project for the review.
 Once the maintainers of the project feel that your changes are appropriate then your pull request will be merged.

 * Add relevant commit message in the pr, mention issue number and live link to comment while making pr.
-* **Note**: In case you feel any issue during setting up the project or using git, don't hesitate to ask us on our slack channel.
+* **Note**: In case you feel any issue during setting up the project or using git, don't hesitate to ask us on our what's app group or via mail.
 We will help you out.

 ## Guidelines and Best practices